 4. Firewall Management

-Firewalls need diligent management to make sure that there aren’t any holes where cyber criminals can sneak in.
+Firewalls need active management to ensure that there aren’t any holes where cyber criminals can sneak in.
 This includes proper configuration, testing, and regular updates.
 Employees working from home should also have firewalls on their home network.

-Your Windows operating system has the ability to keep a record of all the activity that takes place on a computer.
-Some of the information that’s gathered is used by network administrators to monitor and tweak performance, and some of the information is related to security.
+Your Windows operating system has the ability to keep a record of all the activity that takes place on your computer.
+Network administrators use some of the information gathered to monitor and tweak performance, while some data is related to security.

-It's advised that passwords be changed every 2-3 months.
+We advise that you change your passwords every 2-3 months.

 Most organizations include password policies in their company handbook or separate Acceptable Use Policy.

-Some organizations set up programs to train the employees on security and effective password-setting techniques.
-For instance, the password should not be obvious or based on personal information that can be easily found like birthdays or anniversaries.
-Strong passwords should consist of a combination of upper and lower-case letters, symbols, and numbers.
+Some organizations set up programs to train their employees on security and effective password-setting techniques.
+For instance, a password should not be obvious or based on personal information that can be easily found, such as birthdays or anniversaries.
+In addition, strong passwords should consist of a combination of upper and lower-case letters, symbols, and numbers.

-You can combine MFA with windows log alerts that notify you when someone is logging into one of your accounts or an account that you monitor.
+You can combine MFA with windows log alerts that notify you when someone logs into one of your accounts or an account you monitor.
 The alerts send you an email or text message any time an event of interest occurs, so you can verify that the login is legitimate or not.

-If you're doing any operations over the internet (and who isn’t??), you need some additional protection for the traffic going in and out of your network to the web with a secure internet gateway.
+If you’re doing any operations over the internet (and who isn’t?), you need the additional protection of a Secure Internet Gateway for the traffic going in and out of your network to the web.

-Modern firewalls have some additional capabilities that help businesses build up the digital perimeter around their network -- gateway anti-virus is one of them.
-This program works in a manner similar to standard anti-virus, in that it looks for known malware programs and takes action to shut them down.
+Modern firewalls have additional capabilities that help businesses build up the digital perimeter around their network -- gateway anti-virus is one of them.
+This program works like standard anti-virus in that it looks for known malware programs and takes action to shut them down.

 In the event that hackers manage to penetrate your security perimeter and processes, you need to have a contingency plan.
-Data backup and disaster recovery are important components of your response.
-Your backup plan should be based on what data you need to resume operations, and how long you can afford to be down.
+Data backup and disaster recovery are essential components of your response.
+Your backup plan should be based on what data you need to resume operations and how long you can afford to be down.
 These are known as your recovery points.

 Back up your data as part of your incident response plan, but don’t rely on it to be your ONLY response.